 DAVID BESST AWARD

-The David Besst Award is presented to an individual and/or organization that has made a significant contribution in family caregiving.
-The award honors not only the awardees but also David Besst, who untiringly worked to establish resources and respite for family caregivers.
+The David Besst award is presented to an individual and/or organization that has made a significant contribution to services, resources, policy change, or research in family caregiving.
+The award honors the awardees but also David Besst, who untiringly worked to establish resources and respite for family caregivers.
+A second award goes to a family caregiver for their contributions to family and/or other family caregivers.

 - Embodies the spirit of caregiving